 The parallels between the military examples mentioned by Stavridis and the business context are striking.
 If military campaigns are to be successful, generals must understand complex and fluid situations, deal with emergent opportunities and challenges, and make decisions promptly.
 Similarly, company success is contingent in no small measure on the effectiveness of the board as a decision-making team.

-Despite the seemingly unending demands that press in, the most valuable asset in the director's arsenal remains: namely, the gift of time.
-How will you use it to your advantage in 2017?
+Despite the seemingly unending demands that press in, the most valuable asset in the director's arsenal remains: the gift of time.
+How will you use it to your advantage over the next twelve months?